krovostok/krovostok/README.md

 - 👀 I’m interested in tomas
 - 🌱 I’m currently learning tomas
 - 💞️ I’m looking to collaborate on tomas
-- 📫 How to reach me? i'm at tomas'
+- 😏 How to reach me? i'm inside tomas

 <!---
 krovostok/krovostok is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.